 If you’re an avid camper or RVer, you might notice that your smaller generator isn’t providing enough power anymore.
 Maybe you need more power to run your appliances and electronics while on the go.
 If you’re having this problem, then a mid-sized generator that keeps devices charged up and running could be just what you’re looking for.

-Smaller generators are more compact and portable, but if you’re bringing more items with you or you’re taking a longer trip, you need something that can handle appliances and devices that use more energy.
-The Champion 3800W Portable Generator is an excellent mid-sized option.
+Smaller portable generators are more compact, but if you’re bringing more items with you or you’re taking a longer trip, you need something that can handle appliances and devices that use more energy.
+The Champion power equipment is an excellent mid-sized option.

 - 1 Champion 3800-Watt Portable Generator With Electric Start

 - 2 What Is a 3800-Watt Generator?

 - 3 Finding the Right Generator for Emergencies

 - 4 Frequently Asked Questions